Self-Consistent Random Phase Approximation from Projective Truncation Approximation Formalism

 It is worthwhile to mention that, in the field of computational chemistry and materials science, RPA has been developed into a powerful first-principles method for real molecules and materials \cite{Hesselmann1,Eshuis1,Ren1,Chen2017,Zhang/Ren:2025}.
 In this context, RPA was formulated as a fifth-rung exchange-correlation functional \cite{Perdew/Schmidt:2001,Zhang/Ren:2025} of density functional theory \cite{Kohn1} via the framework of adiabatic connection fluctuation dissipation theorem \cite{Langreth1,Gunnarsson1}.
 Compared to the local and semilocal approximations of the XC functional, RPA can capture non-local electron correlations, allowing for the description of, e.g., van der Waals interactions \cite{Dobson1,Ren3}.
 In addition, it has been shown \cite{Scuseria1} that RPA is intimately connected to coupled cluster theory \cite{Bartlett1}, a hierarchical series of methods that reaches the gold standard of main-group chemistry.
 While originating from the same basic concept, the actual formulation and practical aspects of RPA for first-principles calculations and for solving correlated lattice models are rather different.
 Exploring the links and differences of RPA used in these two context, especially regarding self-consistent RPA formalism, is a highly interesting subject.
 For this purpose, a general and extendable formalism of RPA is always desirable.

 In this work, we derive a self-consistent version of RPA from the projective truncation approximation (PTA) \cite{Fan1}.
 PTA is similar in spirit to Rowe's EOM method but differs in some important aspects.
+In Rowe's original idea, for systems whose low lying states form a harmonic space, by analogy to the non-interacting boson systems, the approximate excitation operator $O^{\dagger}$ is considered to satisfy $[H, O^{\dagger}] = \omega O^{\dagger} +P$, where $P$ applies outside the harmonic space.
+The low energy excitation energy $\omega$ is obtained from the equation

+where $R$ is an arbitrary operator and $| \phi \rangle$ lies within the harmonic space.
+RPA is obtained by expressing both $O^{\dagger}$ and $R$ in linear combinations of particle-hole excitation operators and carrying out linear variations to $R$ \cite{Rowe1}.
+An equivalent formulation is to minimize the normalized energy-weighted sum rule \cite{Schuck1}

+with respect to the operator $Q$, which is the linear combination of particle-hole excitation operators.
+In both formalisms, the states $|\phi \rangle$ and $|0\rangle$ take the approximate ground state.

 In PTA, the chains of EOM for the two-time Green's functions (GFs) are truncated by the operator projection method developed by Zwanzig \cite{Zwanzig1}, Mori \cite{Mori1,Mori2}, Tserkovnikov \cite{Tserkovnikov1,Tserkovnikov2}, {\it etc.} in 1960s.
-In the form developed by Fan and Tong \cite{Fan1}, PTA has been shown to be a systematic, well-controlled, and practical method for studying quantum \cite{Fan2,Fan3} as well as classical \cite{Ma1,Jia1} many-body systems.
+In the form developed by Fan et al. \cite{Fan1}, PTA has been shown to be a systematic, well-controlled, and practical method for studying quantum \cite{Fan2,Fan3} as well as classical \cite{Ma1,Jia1} many-body systems.
 Our previous work on PTA focused on the single-particle GFs \cite{Fan1,Ma2}.
 We now apply PTA to two-particle GFs and this naturally leads to the self-consistent RPA (sc-RPA).
-This new formalism differs from that of Rowe's EOM approach \cite{Rowe1} in the following key aspects.
-While Rowe's EOM formalism mainly targets the zero temperature properties, our PTA-based RPA can produce both the static and dynamical spectral functions at arbitrary temperatures.
-Moreover, the operator projection is explicitly introduced in our formalism.
-It not only rationalizes Rowe's approach, but also provides a flexible framework to systematically extend RPA to higher order correlations.